Pete-J-Matthews/Pete-J-Matthews.github.io/README.md

 Description
 -----------
 This repository contains the source code for my personal website, which is built using HTML, CSS, and JavaScript.
-The website is hosted on GitHub Pages and I've **[written a blog](https://medium.com/@pete.j.matt/how-to-host-a-website-on-github-pages)** on how yuo can do this yourself.
+The website is hosted on GitHub Pages and I've **[written a blog](https://medium.com/@pete.j.matt/how-to-host-a-website-on-github-pages)** on how you can do this yourself.

 Getting Started
 ---------------